The First 2D Gel Analysis Software Exclusively for Host Cell Protein (HCP) Coverage Analysis

 How can I ensure my analysis is reproducible?

-Automatic tools in SpotMap increase your reproducibility such as Automatic Spot Detection and Automatic Alignment.
+Automatic Alignment in SpotMap increases your reproducibility.
 In fact, Alignment is one of the most important features which actually removes positional variation between gel and blot images, providing easy comparison of spot patterns between images.
+Our video hints and tips series on Alignment answers common questions such as: how do I know that Alignment is correct & completed.

 Automatic Spot detection is an intuitive automatic algorithm that identifies the location of spots in the project.
 This includes those hard to detect spots for example: low abundance spots.